Case Study – Use of Safety Tools Allmet Abrasives

 Cementing room.
 Diesel engines, piping, tanks, and structures/frames (skid).

-Some corroded parts, grease, oil, and other contaminants on the surface.
+Some corroded parts, grease, oil, and other contaminants are on the surface.
 Cramped room with difficult access.
 Much wiring and instruments made blasting out of the question as surface preparation.

-A: Spot sandblasting / vacuum blasting with blasting equipment.
+A: Spot sandblasting/vacuum blasting with blasting equipment.

 B: Mechanical pretreatment with Flap Disc/needle gun/knife.